-A notary may NOT certify a photocopy of any vital or public record or documents issued by the US Department of State or Immigration.
-A notary may certify copies of passports and drivers licenses.
+A notary may NOT certify a photocopy of any vital record or public record.

 The notary must supervise the photocopying, or make the copy him or herself.
 The notary may keep a copy for his or her records to later ascertain that the certified document has not been altered.